Chord builder · Chord page

 The theory behind C#m

-The C#m chord (C# - E - G#) is a minor triad.
-Its intervals are root, minor third, perfect fifth.
-Functionally it lives at home in A major as the Mediant (iii), but you'll also find it in E major as the Submediant (vi).
-The chord tends to move to its relative major or step down to the bVII, which is why it shows up in any minor-key song.
+Spell out the C#m and you get C# - E - G#.
+The intervals from the root are root, minor third, perfect fifth, which is the recipe for a minor triad.
+In A major the chord plays the role of Mediant (iii); in E major it shows up as Submediant (vi).
+Its preferred next move is move to its relative major or step down to the bVII, which is what makes it useful in any minor-key song.

 Progressions that use C#m